-in the Seine-et-Marne department’s Gâtinais natural park, 50 km from Paris
+in the Seine-et-Marne department’s Gâtinais natural park, one hour from Paris

 Location

-Fifty kilometres southeast of Paris, in the Seine-et-Marne department, Cély-en-Bière is located in a countryside typical of the French Gâtinais region, nestled between farmland and wooded areas.
+Fifty kilometres southeast of Paris, in the Seine-et-Marne department, Cély-en-Bière is located in a countryside typical of the French Gâtinais regional natural park, nestled between farmland and wooded areas.

-Accessible via the nearby A6 motorway, making it possible to reach Paris in less than one hour, the property is also 15 minutes away from the train stations of Melun and Bois-le-Roi, which guarantee regular connections to Paris in nearly 35 minutes, while only 20 minutes from Fontainebleau, the town spreads out under the forest of the same name, known for its walks, outdoor activities and, especially, golfing, including a nearby course, located around the village's chateau, 500 metres from the dwelling.
+Accessible via the nearby A6 motorway, making it possible to reach Paris in less than one hour, the property is also 15 minutes away from the train stations of Melun and Bois-le-Roi, which guarantee regular connections to Paris in less than 30 minutes, while only 20 minutes away, the city of Fontainebleau offers a dynamic cultural and academic setting.

 Primarily residential, the town contains all essential shops and services for daily life, as do the neighbouring towns of Perthes, Milly-la-Forêt and Melun.